 You’ll gain more from any conversation if you start by listening to the other person.
 As a parent, you’ll stay in the loop longer if you actually listen to your kids when they’re rambling on endlessly about the latest video game, anime, or crush.

 Likewise, when you take time to listen to your clients and your prospects, putting aside any compulsion to interrupt or respond, you gain something more valuable than you’ll get from even the most finely-crafted sales pitch.
-You’ll gain insight into what your audience is interested in, what worries them, and how you can best contribute to the conversation.
+You’ll gain insight into what your audience is interested in, what concerns them, and how you can best contribute to the conversation.

 Let the other person lead

 Let’s face it, the feats and accomplishments of your company probably don’t rank high on your prospects’ lists of things to read about.
 By comparison, just try telling a twelve-year-old about your newest client.
-His eyes will glaze over like a side of carrots.
+His eyes will glaze over like a side of carrots

-The good news is that if you’ve taken time to listen to your clients (or your kids), you should have a clear idea of what they’re interested in.
+The good news is that if you’ve taken time to listen to your clients (or your kids), you should have a pretty good idea of what they’re interested in.
 Let the other person’s interests guide the conversations happening on your blog, even if that means backing away from tales of your own entrepreneurial heroics and focusing instead on topics that are only indirectly related to your brand.

 For example, if you sell high-end fabric, even the most heady descriptions of those gorgeous bolts of mustache-printed burlap won’t hold the same charm to your prospects as they do to you.
 However, using a blog post to demonstrate how that bolt could be incorporated into a particular design scheme might be riveting to your audience.